ibm-cloud-docs/watsonxdata/known_issues.md

 {: #known_issues}

 The following limitations and known issues apply to {{site.data.keyword.lakehouse_full}}.

+## Job remains stuck during execution
+{: #known_issue33503}

+Jobs may remain stuck during execution due to unknown conditions.
+When this occurs, users can check the logs to view the job status in the optimizer or Db2.
+If the job status is **NOTRECEIVED**, **NOTRUN**, or **UNKNOWN**, users must manually force delete the job and submit the next one in the queue.

+- **NOTRECEIVED**: The system did not receive a call with a given task ID.
+- **NOTRUN**: An error prevented the scheduler from invoking the task’s procedure.
+- **UNKNOWN**: The task began execution, but the scheduler failed to record the outcome due to an unexpected condition.

 ## Compatibility issue: Spark fails to read iceberg tables written by presto with Parquet V2
 {: #known_issue30535}